Welcome to the Eriogonum Society

 To meet these objectives have a website devoted to the society, an on-line newsletter published four to six times per year, annual trips including educational opportunities to view and learn more about eriogonums, access to an annual seed exchange, and in the future shall have an annual bulletin with articles of interest and nice photographs.

 The website includes sections of member collected and published information on propagation, cultivation, identification and distribution of the various species of eriogonum including good photos of as many species as we can photograph.
 In addition the website will provide information on society trips, members news, seed exchange, and other items of interest.

-We had our inaugual meeting in Reno, Nevada, June 10-13, 2010 and in 2011 the meeting was held in the Bishop, CA area.
-Those who attended these meetings can testify that they were spectacular; you will not want to miss the next meeting to be held in the Four Corners area and based in Farmington, NM in 2013.
+We had our inaugual meeting in Reno, Nevada, June 10-13, 2010 and in 2015 the meeting was held in the Twin Falls, ID area.
+Those who attended these meetings can testify that they were spectacular; you will not want to miss the next meeting at the Desert Research Center near Baker, CA. September 2016.

 In addition to having access to all the above items as a member, we will all have the opportunity to share friendship, experiences and botanize with others who have similar interests.

 The dues for membership are $10/annually, renewed each January.

 to contact us by email.
 We would love to hear from you.

 Eriogonum dichrocephalum at Iron Bog, Idaho.
 Courtesy Steve Love